 Payback period

 In such large-scale projects - here with a total floor area of 45,000 m2 - it is obviously important to see within what time frame and in what way the total capex investment will be recouped.
-Because the building envelope is not being renovated, we estimate the CO2 reduction through better technical installations at 30 percent.
+Because the building envelope is not being renovated, we estimate the CO2 reduction through better technical installations to be 30 percent.
 In addition, the interventions also improve the comfort level for users.
 This increases the value of the building on the rental market.
 Based on these parameters, we can conclude that the investments will be recovered in just over 10 years.

 But there's more.
 AG Insurance has about 4,400 employees.
 If these interventions increase staff job satisfaction, it will be an efficient, complete and sustainable investment.